data-storage-lab/pfault/README.md

-User may also use the orchestrator to run the experiments automatically with following steps:
+Users may also use the orchestrator to run the experiments automatically with following steps:
   - In configuration.sh, select a fault model by setting the variable "FAULT_MODEL" and set up other orchestrator variables as well
   - ```/path/to/pfault/pf_orchestrator/orchestrator```